-Cannot enroll if Class is Cannot enroll if Level is

-AAAS 473 Race, Crime, and Justice 3 Credit Hours

-This course is an analysis of race and its relation to crime in the criminal justice system.
+Cannot enroll if Class is Cannot enroll if Level is AAAS 473 Race, Crime, and Justice 4 Credit Hours This course is an analysis of race and its relation to crime in the criminal justice system.
 Students will analyze and interpret the perceived connection between race and crime, while exploring the dynamics of race, crime, and justice in the United States.
 This course is designed to familiarize students with current research and theories of racial discrimination within America's criminal justice system.
 (W).
 Prerequisite(s): SOC 200 or SOC 201 Restriction(s):

-Cannot enroll if Class is Freshman

-AAAS 477 African American English 3 Credit Hours

-An examination of the structure, history and use of African-American English.
+Cannot enroll if Class is Freshman AAAS 477 African American English 3 Credit Hours An examination of the structure, history and use of African-American English.
 Topics will include the pronunciation, grammar and vocabulary of African-American English, theories of origin, linguistic repertoire and code-switching in African-American communities, the Ebonics controversy, and the role of this variety in education and identity formation.
 Student cannot receive credit for both AAAS 477 and AAAS 577.

-Prerequisite(s): LING 280 or LING 281 or LING 480 Restriction(s):

-Can enroll if Level is Undergraduate

-AAAS 491 Topics in African Diaspora 3 Credit Hours

-This course deals with African Diasporan history from the 19th century to the present.
+Prerequisite(s): LING 280 or LING 281 or LING 480 Restriction(s): Can enroll if Level is Undergraduate AAAS 491 Topics in African Diaspora 4 Credit Hours This course deals with African Diasporan history from the 19th century to the present.
 The method is by definition cross-cultural and comparative, requiring that the works or figures under study represent a diversity of Diasporan nationalities and/or cultures.
 The course may focus on a wide range of topics.
 Students cannot receive credit for AAAS 491 and AAAS 591 when the topic title is the same.
+(OC).
+Restriction(s):

+Can enroll if Class is Sophomore or Junior or Senior

-AAAS 491C Topics in AAAS 3 Credit Hours
+AAAS 491C Topics in AAAS 4 Credit Hours

 Topic: Senior Research Seminar.
 Africa and the New World Diaspora.
 A history research seminar exploring the broad history of Africa and its descendants in the New World.
 Emphasis will be placed on a series of cross-cultural but interconnected themes including: African civilizations, the trans-Atlantic slave trade and comparative systems of servitude, the Haitian Revolution, the American Civil War, the European conquest of Africa, trans-Atlantic systems of inequality, the World Wars, the African intellectual renaissance, the Civil Rights Movement in the United States, and Independence Movements in Africa.
+(OC).

 Prerequisite(s): HIST 300

+Restriction(s):
-AAAS 498 Thesis 3 Credit Hours

-Students pursuing the AAAS minor or an area of focus in African and African American Studies may choose to complete their coursework with a final thesis project that reflects research interests developed during their course of study.
-This thesis, which can be used to fulfill three (3) hours of the required upper-division course work, will be written under the direction of a faculty member whose scholarly expertise is compatible with the research field(s) of the student.
+Cannot enroll if Class is Freshman or Sophomore or Graduate AAAS 498 Thesis 4 Credit Hours Students pursuing the AAAS major or minor or a concentration in African and African American Studies may choose to complete their coursework with a final thesis project that reflects research interests developed during their course of study.
+This thesis, which can be used to fulfill four (4) hours of the required upper-division coursework, will be written under the direction of a faculty member whose scholarly expertise is compatible with the research field(s) of the student.
 (OC).

-Prerequisite(s): AAAS 275 or AAAS 239 or ENGL 239 or HIST 106 or AAAS 106
+Prerequisite(s): AAAS 275 or AAAS 239 or ENGL 239 or HIST 106 or AAAS 106 Restriction(s):

-Cannot enroll if Class is Freshman or Sophomore Can enroll if Level is Undergraduate

-AAAS 499 Independent Study 3 Credit Hours

-Students pursuing the AAAS minor as well as those interested in focusing on some particular area in African and African American Studies may wish to do research on a topic not covered in the regular AAAS curriculum.
+Cannot enroll if Class is Freshman or Sophomore Can enroll if Level is Undergraduate AAAS 499 Independent Study 4 Credit Hours Students pursuing the AAAS major or minor as well as those interested in focusing on some particular area in African and African American Studies may wish to do research on a topic not covered in the regular AAAS curriculum.
 This course provides an opportunity for students to conduct such research under the direction of a qualified faculty member.
 The project must be defined in advance in writing.
 (OC).

-Prerequisite(s): AAAS 275 or AAAS 239 or ENGL 239 or AAAS 106 or HIST 106
+Prerequisite(s): AAAS 275 or AAAS 239 or ENGL 239 or AAAS 106 or HIST 106 Restriction(s):